 Supplies (“Dollar Store Find”)

-children!
-Like me, you will most likely have some of these supplies in the house, but for those who don’t, the most you need to spend in 3-4 dollars and you will get numerous activities from this supply list!
+Like me, you will most likely have some of these supplies in the house.
+But for those who don’t, the most you need to spend in three to four dollars and you will get numerous activities from this supply list!

 - Green Poster Board

 The preparation is easy, short and sweet.
 Obviously we don’t want our toddler handling scissors so this should be done ahead of time.